Groiznyi-Studio/MKeyboard/README.md

 5)Enjoy!!!

 # Warning
-1)TimePlay must be at least 50 and more than 10000!!!
+1)TimePlay must be at least 50 and over 10000!!!

 2)If you try to go against the rules, a message will appear that this cannot be done!!!